 - Engage with the social, ethical and economic challenges facing modern health care

-Our progressive curriculum takes a holistic view of the body and of medical knowledge.
+Our progressive, three-phase curriculum takes a holistic view of the human body and of medical knowledge.
 Clinical training begins early in the educational program, and basic science lessons continue during the clinical years.
 Elective courses give students new perspectives and experiences, and let them reflect on what they have learned previously.